 Wisdom Tooth Extractions in Highland Village

 Wisdom teeth, or third molars, are the last molars to develop and are located in the back corners of your mouth.
 In some people, wisdom teeth do not erupt through the gum; these are called impacted wisdom teeth.
 Other people do have erupted wisdom teeth.
 However, whether erupted or not, most wisdom teeth require extraction.
-In Highland Village, wisdom teeth extractions are performed with expertise and care by Dr. Ryan Thomas.
+In Highland Village, wisdom teeth extractions are performed with expertise and care by Dr. Mark Wagner.

 The Trouble with Impacted Wisdom Teeth